-Yes, you heard right!
-Currently, almost all of our non-digital gauges (besides the Deluxe Series) feature glow-in-dark dials.
-They are super easy to activate.
-Just expose the face of the dial directly to any source of ambient lighting for about 10-15 seconds.
+The glow dials must be charged to activate the luminous scale.
+They are super easy to activate - just expose the face of the dial directly to any source of ambient lighting for about 10-20 seconds.
 The gauge will remain illuminated for about 5-10 minutes.

 Common sources of lighting include direct sunlight, emergency light featured on our air compressors, smartphone flashlight feature, vehicle headlight, etc.

 19. Can a change in altitude effect the air pressure of my car tires?